ebaker15/Reflection/README.md

 # Reflection
 ## Subtitle
+7/13
+Today we worked on our python code that creates a box that follows the constraints of which was given in the variables to create the box.
+When I started it, the x and y variables were kicking my butt, until I found out the correct way to state them.
+I still need to mulitply them so I can keep the measurements.

 7/12
 Today we worked on a program that turns military time into civilian time.
 It uses a lot of conditionals and other variables to work.